1-800-800-1865 (Mon-Sat) • Online 24/7

 Traders appear concerned that the days of loose monetary policy could be drawing to an end, despite strong evidence to the contrary.
 Consider:

-• Ultra-dovish Janet Yellen, a Berkeley socialist who believes passionately in redistribution of wealth, is set to take the reins as Fed Chair in January.
+• Ultra-dovish Janet Yellen, a Berkeley socialist who believes passionately in the redistribution of wealth, is set to take the reins as Fed Chair in January.

 • Congress will once again battle over the budget and debt ceiling in December and January.